informalsystems/hermes/guide/src/tutorials/more-chains/start-local-chains.md

 ### Hermes' configuration file

 Gaiad Manager `gm` takes care of creating the configuration file.
-Run the command below to create the `$HOME/.hermes/config.toml` file
+Run the command below to create the `$HOME/.hermes/config.toml` file:

 ```bash
 gm hermes config
 ```
-Please check the [`Configuration`](../../documentation/config.md) section for more information about the relayer configuration file.
+>__NOTE__: You can visit the [`Configuration`](../../documentation/configuration/index.md) section for more information about the configuration file.

 Based on the `gm.toml` above, your `$HOME/.hermes/config.toml` file should look like below :